Pyrenean Foothills (Mediterranean France)

 Day 7: Departure day

-Sadly, all good things must come to an end.
+Sadly, it’s home time and the end of your week’s cycling with us.
 We offer transfers back to Toulouse (TLS) airport in the morning (journey of 1hr 15min).